Biden celebrates a bipartisan win after Senate passes massive infrastructure bill - KRDO

 “The bill now has to go to the House of Representatives where I look forward to winning its approval.
 We have to get to work on the next critical piece of my agenda, my Build Back Better plan,” the President said.

-Biden said he continues “to be an optimist” about getting both the bipartisan infrastructure package and the budget resolution on his desk to be signed into law.
+Biden indicated that he continues “to be an optimist” about getting the reconciliation passed.

+“I think that we can get a significant portion of, if not all, of the reconciliation” components into the final bill, Biden said.
+“I think we will get enough Democrats to vote for it.
+And I think that the House will eventually put two bills on my desk.
+One on infrastructure and one on reconciliation.”

 But pressed on why he wouldn’t call on the House to immediately take on the bipartisan package for a vote, Biden laughed, adding, “We’ll get it done.
 I’ll get both.”

-Note: This story has been updated with additional comments from the President.